-9 Impact of COVID-19 pandemic
+9 Impact of COVID-19 Pandemic and Russia-Ukraine Conflict

-The outbreak of the COVID-19 pandemic has resulted in heightened uncertainty globally across industry segments.
-There has been significant adverse financial and social impact in Fiji and globally caused by this pandemic and this has brought about unprecedented slow down across industries.
-The changes in consumer behavior, buying patterns and working environment arising due to COVID-19 pandemic may pose some challenges for the business.
-The Company has been focusing on ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products across the country.
-Based on current estimates, the Company does not expect any material impact on the carrying amount of these assets and liabilities.
-The Board continues to review the long term impact of the pandemic and has been taking all steps necessary for the Company to adapt itself to emerging changes and the new normal.
+COVID-19 pandemic continues to result in heightened uncertainty globally across industry segments.
+Additionally, the Geo-Political tension between Russia and Ukraine is further contributing to the global adversities.
+There has been significant adverse financial and social impact in Fiji and globally caused by the pandemic and the ongoing Russia-Ukraine conflict.
+The changes in consumer behaviour, buying patterns, worsening supply chain disruptions, inflationary pressures especially on commodity prices and maintaining safe working environment continues to pose challenges for the business.
+Continued volatility in the price and availability of raw materials on account of economic conditions, market demand, production levels and logistic challenges could affect the operational and financial performance of the Company.
+The Company has mitigation controls put in place to overcome these challenges by ensuring the safety of its employees and other stakeholders as well as ensuring the availability of its products, across the country.
+Based on current estimates, the Company does not expect any material impact on the carrying amount of its assets and liabilities.
+The Board continues to review the long-term impact of the pandemic and the ongoing Russia-Ukraine conflict and has been taking all steps necessary for the Company to adapt itself to emerging changes.